asantos00/miragejs-open-api/README.md

 ```

-For instance, having an existing mirage config but wanting to use the routes defined by the generated file:
+# Plugging into an existing configuration

+The generated files export functions that can be used together with an existing MirageJS config.

 ```js
 import { Server } from "miragejs";